sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 mechanism, you should take advantage of the second ('try_strings') and third ('catch_strings') arguments to your eegplugin_ function call.
-The second argument (see *eegplugin_test()* above) contains commands (organized into a Matlab structure) that check the input dataset and attempt to execute your command.
+The second argument (see *eegplugin_test()* above) contains commands (organized into a MATLAB structure) that check the input dataset and attempt to execute your command.
 The third argument ('catch_strings') includes commands to handle errors and add the contents of the LASTCOM (i.e., last command) variable to the EEGLAB history.